Northern Rockies Trail

 Resupply

 The Northern Rocky mountains are very sparsely populated, and as such there are few options for explorers to resupply.
-From South to North, a direct thru-hike would use the following points:
+From South to North, a direct thru-hike would probably want to use the following points:

 Travel